Conorjbr/rock-paper-scissors/README.md

 Things I would do differently if starting again

-Watch more Youtube videos and JS guides and tutorials outside of the course.
+I would watch more Youtube videos and JS guides and tutorials outside of the course.
-Not get so stuck in completing all of the lesson challenges as these took a long time and I don't think I learned a lot from them in to get this project completed.
+I would not get so stuck on completing all of the lesson challenges as these took a long time and I don't think I learned a lot from them in to get this project completed.
 I plan to go through the lessons again now using the experience with JS that I have gained from the project.

-Future improvements to the site
+#### Future improvements to the site

 I would like to add the extrac game levels and enable automatic change of game level when a certain number of "wins" is scored.
 I would also like to experiment further with more sophisticated styling of the game elements.

-Acknowledgements & thanks
+#### Acknowledgements & thanks

 Thanks to the tutors at code institute and my mentor Harry Dhillon for their help with getting this project over the line.
 Also thanks to my fellow code institute students and alumni who assisted me so much via slack messages and calls.
 I had not realised there was such a great community of coders out there.
 You are all a truly great bunch of people and I hope I can be helpful to other students in the same way in the future.